 The duty of the Tax Assessors' office is to place a Fair Market Value on all property.
 Fair Market Value is defined by law as being the amount a willing buyer and willing seller agree on in an arms length transaction.

 Once the digest is approved by the state, tax bills are issued from the Tax Commissioner's office.
-Tax bills are due 60 days from the date they are mailed.
+The deadline for payment of taxes has been changed from December 20 to November 15.
 Payments are to be made to the Habersham County Tax Commissioner.

 The information on this page is generalized and subject to change according to law.
 This information is for reference use only.
-Should you need further information or details contact: Habersham County Tax Assessors Office, 555 Monroe St., Unit 26, Clarkesville, Georgia, 30523, 706-839-0100.
-Physical address: 115 Beaver Dam Road, Clarkesville, GA (lower portion of Habersham Electric Membership Corporation Building).
+Should you need further information or details contact: Habersham County Tax Assessors Office, 130 Jacob's Way, Suite 201, Clarkesville, Georgia, 30523, 706-839-0100.